-MongoDB provides two frameworks to apply parallel processing to large document collections: aggregation pipeline [13] and MapReduce [97].
+MongoDB provides two frameworks to apply parallel processing to large document collections: aggregation pipeline [13] and MapReduce [98].

 The aggregation pipeline completes aggregate computation on a collection of documents by applying a pipeline of data operators, such as match, project, group, etc. By using proper operators such as match and skip at the beginning of the pipeline, the framework is able to take advantage of existing indices to limit the scope of processing to only a related subset of documents in the collection and thus achieve better performance.
 Currently MongoDB implementation enforces several important limits on the usage of aggregation pipelines, including input data types, final result size, and memory usage by operators [12].
-This implies that the pipeline operators completely in memory and do not use external disk storage for computations such as sorting and grouping.
+This implies that the pipeline operators work completely in memory and do not use external disk storage for computations such as sorting and grouping.

 The MapReduce framework is designed to support aggregate computations that go beyond the limits of the aggregation pipeline, as well as extended data processing that cannot be finished by the aggregation pipeline.
 MapReduce functions are written in JavaScript, and executed in MongoDB daemon processes.
 Compared with Hadoop MapReduce, MongoDB MapReduce is different in several aspects.
 In the MongoDB version, reduce is only applied to the map outputs where a key has multiple associated values.
 Keys associated with single values are not processed by reduce.
 Furthermore, besides map and reduce, an extra finalize phase can be applied to further process the outputs from reduce, and a special “incremental MapReduce” mechanism is provided to support dynamically growing collections of documents.
 This mechanism allows reduce to be used for merging the results from the latest MapReduce job and previous MapReduce jobs.
 Also the framework supports an option for choosing the way intermediate data is stored and transmitted.
 The default mode stores intermediate data on local disks of the nodes, but the client can specify to only use memory for intermediate data storage, in which case a limit is enforced on the total size of key/value pairs from the map output.
 Finally, functions written in JavaScript may limit the capabilities of map and reduce.
-For example, it is hard or even impossible to access an outside data resource such as a database or distributed file system [94][38] to facilitate the computation carried out in map and reduce.
+For example, it is hard or even impossible to access an outside data resource such as a database or distributed file system [95][38] to facilitate the computation carried out in map and reduce.